 - Tap the Arms Curls icon to begin the workout if you’re satisfied with the number of sets, repetitions, and rest period, or tap on the Settings icon located right under the exercise to change your sets, reps, and rest.

-Change the workout settings for reps, sets, and rest period in your watch’s Samsung Health app
+Change the workout settings for reps, sets, and rest periods in your watch’s Samsung Health app

 - Tap the current Target to change it or turn it off/on.